Tim Anderson Player Props: White Sox vs. Angels

-On Monday, Tim Anderson (.282 batting average in his past 10 games, with a double, two walks and three RBI) and the Chicago White Sox play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 8:10 PM ET.
+After hitting .308 with a double, two walks and three RBI in his past 10 games, Tim Anderson and the Chicago White Sox take on the Los Angeles Angels (who will start Tyler Anderson) at 8:10 PM ET on Tuesday.

-In his last game, he racked up three hits (going 3-for-5 with a double) against the Tigers.
+In his last game he had a one-hit showing (1-for-4) against the Angels.

 Tim Anderson Game Info & Props vs. the Angels